-There are mainly 3 type of cloud computing available today,
+There are mainly 3 types of cloud computing available today,

-Public Cloud – It is a standard cloud computing model where resources provided by a service provider are shared across different clients.
+Public Cloud – It is a standard cloud computing model where a service provider’s resources are shared across different clients.

-For example: if you rent 10GB public cloud storage, you will get requested capacity of a disk from a bigger chunk of single storage device that is logically divided into small parts and distributed to multiple users isolated to make it private across different clients.
+For example: if you rent 10GB of public cloud storage, you will get the requested capacity of a disk from a bigger chunk of a single storage device that is logically divided into small parts and distributed to multiple users isolated to make it private across different clients.

 Private Cloud – As the name says, Private Cloud has all resources dedicated to your application.
-It can be either from cloud service provider or your company data center.
+It can be either from a cloud service provider or your company’s data center.